-Learning how to spot and critique flaws is the single most important skill that you need to develop in order to succeed on the LSAT logical reasoning section.
+Learning how to spot and critique flaws is the most important skill that you need to develop to succeed on the LSAT logical reasoning section.

 We are all good at spotting and critiquing flaws in real life.
-With LSAT flaws, however, we are not talking about your ex’s habit of leaving dishes around your apartment or anything like that.
+HOWEVER, with LSAT flaws, we are not talking about your ex’s habit of leaving dishes around your apartment or anything like that.
 LSAT flaws are very specific.
 When the LSAT tells you something is flawed, that means there is an error in the reasoning.

 What does it mean to say that there is an error in the reasoning?
 All arguments have at least one premise and one conclusion.
 Premises offer support for the conclusion, or at least that’s how it’s supposed to work.